Bill Slawski was a legend in the search engine marketing industry. When he died suddenly on May 17, 2022, the shock waves were felt everywhere.

 Bill always made me feel welcome there.
 I could ask any questions and not feel dumb.

-That was the foundation for Cre8asiteforums.
+That was the underlying foundation for Cre8asiteforums.
 We believed that no question was too dumb, and everyone was welcome.

 Bill Slawski was a gentle soul with a mind that could unravel the mysteries of search engines.
 His contributions to the industry are unmatched.